 If the Employee's annualized Base Pay of Record increases during the Plan Year such that it exceeds the Threshold Amount, the Employee shall be eligible for the allocation specified in paragraph (2) as of the first Entry Date after the date on which the Employee's annualized Base Pay of Record exceeds the Threshold Amount.
-If the Employee's annualized Base Pay of Record decreases during the Plan Year such that it no longer exceeds the Threshold Amount, then the Employee shall cease to be eligible for the allocation specified in paragraph (2) as of the first Entry Date after the date on which the Employee's annualized Base Pay of Record falls below the Threshold Amount.
+If the Employee's annualized Base Pay of Record decreases during the Plan Year such that it no longer exceeds the Threshold Amount, then the Employee shall cease to be eligible for the allocation specified in paragraph (2) as of the first Entry Date after the date on which the Employee's annualized Base Pay of Record falls below the Threshold Amount (regardless of any payment election made by the Employee under Section 5.1(b)(1)(B)).